 Some essential oils can complicate pregnancy and should be avoided.
 Also, there are some oils that we are not very sure of and so it better to avoid them as well.
-If you are a looking to study which essential oils to avoid during pregnancy.
-Here are some of them:
+If you are looking to study which essential oils to avoid during pregnancy, here are some of them:

 - Clary Sage

-Precautions to be Taken while Using the Oil
+Precautions to be Taken While Using Essential Oils

-There are various claims and myths regarding the use of essential oils when pregnant.
+There are various claims and myths regarding the use of essential oils during pregnancy.
 Although it is quite sure that you don’t have to avoid them completely, one thing you can do is play it safe.
-Take advantage of the amazing benefits of essential oils but at the same time make sure you prevent any sort of risks.
+Take advantage of the amazing benefits of essential oils, but at the same time, make sure you prevent any sort of risks.
 Here are things to be mindful of when using essential oils.

 - Essential oils are usually quite strong and can cause problems, and so it is important to dilute the concentration before using it.

 - Using essential oils for more than an hour can sometimes lead to side effects like nausea, vertigo, lethargy, and headaches.